-In chapter 22 of the book of Genesis, Abraham is ordered by God to sacrifice his son Isaac.
-God says to Abraham: tu mal ufrissarâs in sacrifici (you will offer him to me in sacrifice).
+In the twenty-second chapter of the book of Genesis, Abraham is ordered by God to sacrifice his son Isaac.
+God says to Abraham: tu mal ufrissarâs in sacrifici (you shall offer him to me in sacrifice).

 If you are arriving on this site for the first time, begin your study of the Friulian language here.